 the negotiations are strictly confidential and without prejudice.

-IndustryPublic Consultation Phase
+Industry Consultation

-.Once the Access Provider receives the final Statement of Requirements, which reflects the outcome of the detailed discussions between the parties, the Access Provider shall be obliged to refer it within three (3) Working Days to the ECTC for the purposes of a consultation with the industry and the ECTC (the “Industry Consultation”).
+Once the Access Provider receives the final Statement of Requirements, which reflects the outcome of the detailed discussions between the parties, the Access Provider shall be obliged to refer the final Statement of Requirements to the ECTC within three (3) Working Days for the purposes of a consultation with the industry and the ECTC (the “Industry Consultation”).

 The purpose of the Industry Consultation is to ascertain whether other Licensed Operators would be interested in the New Service, consult all its parameters and the proposed commercial terms and seek advice from the experts with the ECTC so that the New Service can be delivered to the greatest benefit of the whole industry and consumers and not only the Access Seeker who initiated the New Service Order.
-The Industry Consultation and in particular any agreement reached with the ECTC may also provide direction regarding priority of New Service implementation especially where there are different New Service Orders, which compete for the same resources of the Access Provider or where the nature of such requests may require prioritisation of certain requests.
+The Industry Consultation and in particular, any agreement reached with the ECTC, may also provide direction regarding priority of New Service implementation especially where there are different New Service Orders, which compete for the same resources of the Access Provider or where the nature of such requests may require prioritisation of certain requests.

 The Authority has the right to participate in the Industry Consultation, have access to the Statement of Requirements and any information or discussions held there as well as express its views on the New Service from the perspective of the regulator and the objectives it pursuits.

-Once a Statement of Requirements is finalised, the Access Provider will prepare a New Service Proposal applicable to the New Service which New Service Proposal shall

-be submitted to the Authority for approval; and
+Following the completion of the Industry Consultation, the Access Seeker may consider revising and resubmitting the Statement of Requirements where the Access Provider reasonably considers that the original Statement of Requirements no longer reflects the outcome of the Industry Consultation and requires amendments.

+Where the New Service did not receive clear support from the Industry Consultation including, in particular, where the ECTC expressed reservations on its overall desirability, or the Industry Consultation was unable to provide any direction on such New Service for longer than 90 calendar days, the relevant Statement of Requirements shall be deemed withdrawn.
+However, the Access Provider shall be entitled to further pursue the New Service on its own initiative, if it believes that it would benefit the industry.
+In such case, the Access Provider shall be entitled to submit the same Statement of Requirements, which was subject to the Industry Consultation, and seek the TRA approval for the New Service as described below.

+Submission to the TRA for formal TRA Consultation seeking the TRA approval of New Service and publication in the RO

+Following the Industry Consultation, including any modifications to the Statement of Requirements to reflect its outcome if and where required, the Access Provider shall prepare:

+a detailed description of the New Service setting its final parameters in a format required for the amendment to any Service Description or any other Schedule or part of the latest version of this Reference Offer, and

+a summary report on the outcome of the Industry Consultation and any advice from the ECTC, as applicable,

+which the Access Provider shall submit to the Authority requesting the Authority to conduct a formal consultation on its approval including the approval of the corresponding amendment to the Refence Offer using the relevant procedures for public consultations issued by it (the “TRA Consultation”).